maidsafe-archive/SystemDocs/en/detail/Vault.md

 * MSID (Maidsafe Share ID) - The client identity to manager groups of MPID's to privately share data (structured and non structured).
 A client can have many of these.
 This type of identity has no NAE holder for security purposes.

 ### Vault Personas
-The personas employed by MaidSafe vaults fall into two distinct categories, namely Data Management and Node Management.
+The personas employed by SAFE Network vaults fall into two distinct categories, namely Data Management and Node Management.
 These categories define the actions and grouping of the nodes and their knowledge of the surroundings and messages.
 * Data Management nodes are responsible for NAE specifically data, usually pointers to data.
 * Node Management personas are responsible for an entity persona (node) and manages the actions and requests by that entity persona.